 - Battersea Park Children’s Zoo, Greater London

 April is a busy month at Battersea Park Children’s Zoo, with activities celebrating some of its finest creatures, to Easter egg-stravaganzas!
 From 6th - 22nd April, join the search for Easter eggs hidden amongst the animals - how many can you spot in the different enclosures?
 On 9th April, the zoo is celebrating their spikey hedgehog friends, whilst on 11th April, they’re joined by the London Bee Keepers Association for loads of bee-themed fun.
 Then, on 16th April the Easter Egg-stravaganza takes place, with loads of egg themed activities to celebrate Easter.
-With so many reasons to visit, don’t miss our exclusive offer on a day out at Battersea Park Children's Zoo!

 - Sweetie Jar Trail at Sudbury Hall and Museum of Childhood, East Midlands